RhodesPeter/request-module-workshop/README.md

 ### When would I need to use the request module?
 Example 1 - I would like to GET my profile-photo.png from the database to display on my homepage.

-Example 2 - I would like to use the request module to make a HTTP request to the [TFL API](https://api.tfl.gov.uk/), to find out which busses go between London Brige and Bethnal Green.
+Example 2 - I would like to use the Request module to make a HTTP request to the [TFL API](https://api.tfl.gov.uk/), to find out which busses go between London Bridge and Bethnal Green.

 ### Your challenge
 Build the Node request module from scratch.

-The request module simple creates a wrapper around the Node core http module.
+The request module simply creates a wrapper around the Node core http module.
 Your task it to create your own request function that performs in the same way as the request module used in the app.js file in this repo.

 ### Start here!
 1) Clone this repo